-Man does my husband ever love hot peppers.
-There are so many ways you can preserve excess hot peppers from the garden to enjoy later!
+But we always grow more than we can use.
+Thankfully, there are so many ways to preserve excess hot peppers from the garden to enjoy year-round.

 The easiest way to use excess hot peppers is to hang them to dry.
 I just thread a needle and poke it through the stem area of the pepper and run it down the thread.
 Then I poke the next one and keep adding them until I have a foot or so of beautiful hot peppers strung up like a piece of art.